Advancing Surgical VQA with Scene Graph Knowledge: Acknowledgments

 \subsubsection{Attributes}

-As shown in Fig.~\ref{qa:attributes}, the SSG-QA-Net model outperforms the prior works when the questions contain attributes, such as location and color.
-For example, the second subfigure in Fig.~\ref{qa:attributes} shows that the SSG-QA-Net model understands the location attributes such as ``top-mid'' and ``bottom-mid'' to resolve the question.
+As shown in Fig.~\ref{qa:attributes}, the SSG-VQA-Net model outperforms the prior works when the questions contain attributes, such as location and color.
+For example, the second subfigure in Fig.~\ref{qa:attributes} shows that the SSG-VQA-Net model understands the location attributes such as ``top-mid'' and ``bottom-mid'' to resolve the question.
 Compared to the other methods, it contains more detailed knowledge about the surgical scene.